Figure skating at the 1988 Winter Olympics

 Figure skating at the 1988 Winter Olympics took place at the Stampede Corral, the Olympic Saddledome and the Father David Bauer Olympic Arena in Calgary, Alberta, Canada.
-This would be the last Olympic competition where compulsory figures would be contested for the Men's and Ladies' events.
+This was the last Olympic competition where compulsory figures were contested for the men's and ladies' events.

 Medal table

 Participating NOCs

 Twenty-five nations sent figure skaters to compete in the events at Calgary.